Chitragupta16/kasparro-agentic-Soumyashis-Sarkar/README.md

 ## Logic & Design
 I used LangGraph to maintain a shared state object passed between nodes, rather than passing loose variables around.

+1. Self-Correction: I utilized Conditional Edges to implement a "Retry" mechanism.
+This ensures the Strategist meets quality standards (15+ FAQs) before passing control downstream.

-For logic like price differences, I bound Python functions as Tools to the Publisher agent.
-This prevents the LLM from attempting (and often failing at) maths.
+2. Deterministic Math: For logic like price differences, I created Python functions that the Publisher agent can call.
+I removed the Tools to fix the broken tools issue.
+This prevents the LLM from attempting (and often failing at) arithmetic.

 ## Note
 I used Copilot to assist with code commenting and documentation generation.